eduardoportilho/opentower/CODE.md

 - Has 2 instances of SpriteSheet for landscape-sheet.js and towers-grey-sheet.js
 - Has `draw(context)` method
   - Delegate draw calls to SpriteSheet

+### SpriteSheet (src/iso/sprite-sheet.js)
+- Has a reference to a sprite image file and it's map
+- Has `draw(context)` method (and drawStacked)
+- Scale tile before drawing (scaleToFit)

+## Proposed refactors:

+- Move landscape-sheet.js and towers-grey-sheet.js to config
+- Merge SpriteSheet and GameSheet